poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Nr_Libraries` column holds a simple integer value of the number of libraries that have been prepared for an individual.

 The `Capture_Type` column specifies the general pre-sequencing preparation methods that have been applied to the library.
-See [Knapp/Hofreiter 2010](https://doi.org/10.3390/genes1020227) for a review of the different techniques (not including younger developments).
+See [@Knapp2010](https://doi.org/10.3390/genes1020227) for a review of the different techniques (not including younger developments).
 This field can hold one of multiple different values, but also multiple of these separated by `;` if different methods have been applied for different libraries.

 - `Shotgun`: Sequencing without any enrichment (whole genome sequencing, screening etc.)
-- `1240k`: Target enrichment with hybridization capture optimised for sequences covering the 1240k SNP array ([Fu et al. 2015](https://doi.org/10.1038/nature14558), [Haak et al. 2015](https://doi.org/10.1038/nature14317), [Mathieson et al. 2015](https://doi.org/10.1038/nature16152))
+- `1240k`: Target enrichment with hybridization capture optimised for sequences covering the 1240k SNP array ([@Fu2015](https://doi.org/10.1038/nature14558), [@Haak2015](https://doi.org/10.1038/nature14317), [@Mathieson2015](https://doi.org/10.1038/nature16152))
 - `ArborComplete`, `ArborPrimePlus`, `ArborAncestralPlus`: Target enrichment with hybridization capture as provided by Arbor Biosciences in three different kits branded [myBaits Expert Human Affinities](https://arborbiosci.com/genomics/targeted-sequencing/mybaits/mybaits-expert/mybaits-expert-human-affinities)
-- `TwistAncientDNA`: Target enrichment with hybridization capture as provided by Twist Bioscience ([Rohland et al. 2018](https://doi.org/10.1101/gr.276728.122))
+- `TwistAncientDNA`: Target enrichment with hybridization capture as provided by Twist Bioscience ([@Rohland2022](https://doi.org/10.1101/gr.276728.122))
 - `OtherCapture`: Target enrichment with hybridization capture for any other set of sequences
 - `ReferenceGenome`: Modern reference genomes where aDNA fragmentation is not an issue and other sample preparation techniques apply

 The `UDG` column documents if the libraries for the respective individual went through UDG (USER enzyme) treatment.
 This wet lab protocol step removes molecular damage in the form of deaminated cytosines characteristic of ancient DNA.

-- `minus`: A protocol without UDG treatment (e.g. [Aaron/Neumann/Brandt et al. 2020a](https://doi.org/10.17504/protocols.io.bakricv6))
+- `minus`: A protocol without UDG treatment (e.g. [@Aron2019](https://doi.org/10.17504/protocols.io.bakricv6))
-- `half`: A protocol with UDG-half treatment (e.g. [Aaron/Neumann/Brandt et al. 2020b](https://doi.org/10.17504/protocols.io.bmh6k39e))
+- `half`: A protocol with UDG-half treatment (e.g. [@Aron2020a](https://doi.org/10.17504/protocols.io.bmh6k39e))
-- `plus`: A protocol with UDG-full treatment (e.g. [Aaron/Neumann/Brandt et al. 2020c](https://doi.org/10.17504/protocols.io.bqbpmsmn))
+- `plus`: A protocol with UDG-full treatment (e.g. [@Aron2020b](https://doi.org/10.17504/protocols.io.bqbpmsmn))
 - `mixed`: Multiple later merged libraries went through different UDG treatment approaches

 The `Library_Names` column should contain the names for the library as used in the publication.

 The `Library_Built` column describes the library preparation method regarding single- or double-stranded protocols.
-See e.g. [Gansauge/Meyer 2013](https://doi.org/10.1038/nprot.2013.038) for more information.
+See e.g. [@Gansauge2013](https://doi.org/10.1038/nprot.2013.038) for more information.

 - `ds`: Double-stranded library preparation
 - `ss`: Single-stranded library preparation